ARIEL: Objective

-On December 7, 2021, ESA announced that the €200 million contract to build ARIEL had been awarded to Airbus Defence and Space.

 Spacecraft

-The design of the ARIEL spacecraft is based on that intended for the Exoplanet Characterisation Observatory (EChO) mission, and has heritage from the thermal design of Planck.
+The design of the Ariel spacecraft is based on that intended for the Exoplanet Characterisation Observatory (EChO) mission, and has heritage from the thermal design of the Planck space observatory.
 The body of the spacecraft is split into two distinct modules known as the Service Module (SVM) and the Payload Module (PLM).
-The SVM is shaped as a 'sandwich' structure, consisting of three aluminium V-Grooves and three pairs of low conductivity fibreglass bipod struts supporting the PLM.
+The PLM will complete its Assembly, Integration and Test (AIT) at RAL Space, STFC.
+The PLM consists of three aluminium V-Grooves and three pairs of low conductivity fibreglass bipod struts supporting the PLM.
 A basic horizontal telescope configuration is used for the PLM itself, housing all of the spacecraft's scientific instruments and its oval 1.1 × 0.7 m primary mirror.
 At launch, the spacecraft will have a fuelled mass of 1300 kg, and will have a dry mass of 1000 kg.
 The PLM will account for around 300 kg of that mass.

 Telescope

-The ARIEL telescope's assembly is an off-axis Cassegrain telescope followed by a third parabolic mirror to recollimate the beam.
-The telescope uses an oval 1.1 × 0.7 m primary mirror; the imaging quality of the system is limited by diffraction for wavelengths longer than about 3 µm, and its focal ratio (f) is 13.4.
+The Ariel telescope's assembly is an off-axis Cassegrain telescope followed by a third parabolic mirror to recollimate the beam.
+The telescope uses an oval 1.1 × 0.7 m primary mirror; the imaging quality of the system is limited by diffraction for wavelengths longer than about 3 μm, and its focal ratio (f) is 13.4.
 The system will acquire images in the visible and near-infrared spectrum.
-To operate its infrared spectroscope between 1.95 µm and 7.8 µm, the telescope will be passively cooled to a temperature of 55 K.
+The near-infrared sensor and its front-end driver board is the same as that of Euclid's NISP instrument.
+To operate its infrared spectroscope between 1.95 μm and 7.8 μm, the telescope will be cooled to a temperature of 55 K.

+Ariel's 1.1-m-diameter primary mirror will be the largest telescope mirror ever constructed completely from aluminium.
+It will be built in a conventional way from a single large piece of metal.
+However, for future space telescopes, ESA is developing techniques for joining together multiple aluminium segments to form a single large mirror.